Jiaoyang-Li/MAPF-LNS2/README.md

 ## Credits

-The software is develped by Jiaoyang Li and Zhen Chen.
+The software was developed by Jiaoyang Li and Zhe Chen.

 The PPS solver inside the software was borrowed from https://github.com/Kei18/pibt/tree/v1.2